-The helm seat is a swivel pedestal seat and can be adjusted fore and aft, as well as vertically.
+The helm seat is a swivel pedestal seat and can be adjusted fore and aft.
 A friction knob, located on the side of the seat adjusts the tension of the seat base on the pedestal.
 Adjust it to eliminate play between the seat base and the pedestal.
 Lock the swivel when the boat speed exceeds 5 miles per hour.